studio1902/statamic-peak/README.md

 > Note: the strings used in search form and result templates are translatable and can be edited in `resources/lang/en/site.php`.

+> Note: alternatively you could use [Live Search](https://github.com/jonassiewertsen/statamic-live-search) by [Jonas Siewertsen](https://github.com/jonassiewertsen/statamic-live-search).
+It uses Laravel Livewire to get live search results as you type.
+It's very easy to implement.

 ## SEO
 <span id="seo"></span>